keyboardDrummer/Miksilo/README.md

 Blender [![Build Status](https://travis-ci.org/keyboardDrummer/ParticleCompiler.svg?branch=master)](https://travis-ci.org/keyboardDrummer/ParticleCompiler) [![Join the chat at https://gitter.im/ParticleCompiler/Lobby#](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ParticleCompiler/Lobby#?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 ===============

-Blender is a language workbench, which is a tool to construct programming languages, such as <a href="https://www.jetbrains.com/mps/">Jetbrain's MPS</a>.
+Blender is a language workbench, which is a tool to construct programming languages.
+A popular example of a language workbench is <a href="https://www.jetbrains.com/mps/">Jetbrain's MPS</a>.

 Blender's main goal is to allow creating modular and thus re-usable languages.
 Blender gets this right by allowing you to transform any language into any other language.
-Most other language workbenches support only partial language modularity by allowing you to extend but not constrain a language.
+Other language workbenches support only partial language modularity by allowing you to extend but not constrain a language.
 This allows you to only grow a small language into a bigger one, but not to transform between arbitrary ones.

-Another differentiator of Blender is that it is embedded in Scala, allowing you to use Blender features while inside a powerful general purpose programming language.
+Another differentiator of Blender is that it is embedded in Scala, allowing you to use Blender  while inside a powerful general purpose programming language.
+Some workbenches like <a href="https://github.com/usethesource/rascal">Rascal</a> define their own meta language.
+Here we say meta language to denote a language used to define languages.
+A custom meta language provides a smooth experience when using its language construction features, but leaves you without the ecosystem of a popular language.
+Other workbenches like <a href="http://metaborg.org/en/latest/">Spoofax</a> and <a href="https://www.jetbrains.com/mps/">MPS</a> even define several meta languages, each focussing on different aspects such as syntax and typing rules.
+Often these meta language are not actual programming languages, and such they miss out on a lot of power.

+###Particles
 The core concept of Blender is a *particle*.
 A particle is piece of code that applies a small change to a language, such as adding/removing a language feature, or adding an optimization.
 Particles are put into an ordered list to form a language.
 Language re-use comes from re-using these particles.
 Some particles depend on others but there's a lot of freedom in combining them.
 A similar approach is described in the paper '*A Nanopass Framework for Compiler Education*'.

-###Particles
 A particle can include one or several phases such as parsing, type checking, optimization and code generation.
 Commonly compilers are modularised by defining several compiler phases and using a limited number of intermediate languages.
-Particle compiler focuses purely on intermediate languages to achieve modularisation.
+Blender focuses purely on intermediate languages to achieve modularisation.
 By keeping the abstract syntax tree untyped, it becomes relatively simple to define a language as a sequence of language delta's.

 ###GUI